dcmwijaya/Aplikasi-Function-Point-Validate-Web-VB6/README.md

 ![VBA](https://img.shields.io/badge/Uses-Visual%20Basic%206-blue.svg?&style=flat&logo=microsoftvisualbasic)

 # Aplikasi-Function-Point-Validate-Web-VB6
+<strong>Software Engineering Assignment</strong><br>
-Software Engineering Assignment - Create an application to calculate the feasibility value of a website using the Function Point method in the realm of Software Metric.
+Create an application to calculate the feasibility value of a website using the Function Point method in the realm of Software Metric.

 <br>